apache/incubator-ponymail-foal/docs/STYLEGUIDE.md

 # Development style guide

+__This document is a work in progress.
+More to come later, feedback and suggestions are most welcome.__
 ## ECMAScript Standards
 - Foal uses ECMAScript 9th edition (2018) as the base scripting language for the browser interface.
 - All global variables must be declared with `G_` prepended, such as: `G_APIURL` or `G_current_json`